dhutapratama/docs/octane.md

 > **Warning**
 > This feature requires [Swoole](#swoole).

 When using Swoole, you may execute operations concurrently via light-weight background tasks.
 You may accomplish this using Octane's `concurrently` method.
-You may combine this method with PHP array destructuring to retrieve the results of each operation:
+You may combine this method with GO array destructuring to retrieve the results of each operation:

 ```php
 use App\User;